MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/develop-code-manage-pending-changes.md

 ![Screenshot of the Pending Changes page in Team Explorer.](media/develop-code-manage-pending-changes/pending.png)

 > [!TIP]
-> -  You can undock :::image type="content" source="media/develop-code-manage-pending-changes/IC667296.png" alt-text="Undock"::: the **Pending Changes** page from **Team Explorer** and open it in a new window.
+> -  You can undock :::image type="content" source="media/develop-code-manage-pending-changes/IC667296.png" alt-text="Undock"::: the **Pending Changes** page from **Team Explorer** to open it in a new window.
 > -  You can toggle between list and tree views from the **View Options** link under **Included Changes**.

 Almost every change that you make to the files on your dev machine is stored in your workspace as a pending change until you check it in.
 Changes include: